-By using district heating systems that operates with lower temperatures than conventional systems it opens possibility to utilize other heat sources with low temperature such as different sources of waste heat.
-Heat that otherwise would be released it the atmosphere or in nearby water body.
+Using district heating systems that operate with lower temperatures than conventional systems opens the possibility to make use of other heat sources with low temperature, such as different sources of waste heat.
+In this way, we can use heat that would otherwise be released into the atmosphere or in a nearby water body.
 The losses in the distribution will also be lower.
 The same goes for high temperature district cooling (HTDC) but at the other end of the temperature range.

 The LTDH concept

 The concept of low-temperature district heating, as discussed in this report, can be defined as: District heating systems operating at temperatures at or just above the limit set by domestic hot water temperature requirements.